Azure Bush Germander

 Teucrium fruticans 'Azureum'Item #7274 USDA Hardiness Zone: 8 - 9

-This tough performer has gray-green leaves with silvery-white undersides that shimmer in the sunlight.
+This tough performer has aromatic gray-green leaves with silvery white undersides that shimmer in the sunlight.
 Flowers are a darker blue than other varieties.
 Tolerates poor, rocky soils.
-An attractive, waterwise solution for fast-draining, unimproved slopes and minimal care gardens.
+An attractive, waterwise solution for fast-draining, unimproved slopes, and minimal care gardens.
 A nice container accent.
 Evergreen.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Fast shrubby grower to 4 to 6 ft. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Fast growing shrub; reaches 4 to 6 ft. tall and wide.